OSLL/ntb-cxl/README.md

 In both cases script will print path to checked out QEMU sources repository relative to selected build directory.

+`qemu_enter_devenv.sh` script also copies all files from qemu_src to working repository and automatically commits and squashes changes.

 After making changes, commit them.

 When you're done, run `qemu_leave_devenv.sh` (or `./run_container.sh leave_qemu_devenv`).